duplocloud/terraform-provider-duplocloud/docs/data-sources/plan_wafs.md

 page_title: "duplocloud_plan_wafs Data Source - terraform-provider-duplocloud"
 subcategory: ""
 description: |-
-  duplocloud_plans retrieves a list of plans from Duplo.
+  duplocloud_plan_wafs retrieves a list of wafs for a given plan.
 ---

 # duplocloud_plan_wafs (Data Source)

-`duplocloud_plans` retrieves a list of plans from Duplo.
+`duplocloud_plan_wafs` retrieves a list of wafs for a given plan.